Speaker

 Description

-The recent installation of a new photocathode drive laser has significantly improved the reliability of photoinjector operations at the APS, Argonne.
-The photoinjector is designed to operate in two distinct modes: high-charge (Hi-Q) mode and high-brightness (Hi-B) mode.
-The Hi-Q mode is intended for direct injection from the linac into the booster ring to support APS-U operations, eliminating the need for charge accumulation typically performed in the particle-accumulator ring.
-In contrast, the Hi-B mode optimizes the photoemission source to produce high-brightness electron bunches with sub-micrometer emittance at 100 pC, which can be delivered to the Linac Extension Area (LEA) for advanced accelerator research and development.
+The recent installation of a new photocathode drive laser has significantly improved the reliability of photoinjector operations at the Advanced Photon Source (APS), Argonne National Laboratory.
+The photoinjector can operate in either high-charge or high-brightness mode.
+The high-charge mode is ultimately intended to support direct injection from the linac into the booster ring, eliminating the need for charge accumulation performed in the Particle Accumulator Ring (PAR).
+In contrast, the high-brightness mode optimizes the photoemission source to produce bright, compressed electron bunches that can be delivered to the Linac Extension Area (LEA) for accelerator R&D. This paper discusses the design considerations and initial commissioning results of the photoinjector with the new laser system.

 Funding Agency